The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 Rewarding guest loyalty is not simply a matter of lowering the price.
 After all, the quality/price ratio already suits these guests, since they come back every year at this time.

-Eric Belluardo implies that the challenge is to find the right balance between what brings value to the guest and what costs little for the hotel.
-That value is not always where the hotelier thinks it is.
+Eric Belluardo points out that the challenge is to find the right balance between what brings value to the guest and what is low cost for the hotel.
+That value is not always found where the hotelier thinks it is.

 "For us, the challenge is to find what has high value for guest and what costs us much less than the - x% early-booking"